 All undergraduates are required to complete one course or graded co-curricular experience that carries a G designation and one that carries an S designation.
 These courses may also fulfill other requirements as designated by the catalog.
-Some courses, especially the IDS Seminars, may be designated S or G by class section rather than at the catalog level, so students should consult advisors and terms schedules as well.
+Some courses may be designated S or G by class section rather than at the catalog level, so students should consult advisors and terms schedules as well.
+Of the IDS Seminars, IDS 202 and 302 fulfill the S requirement, 203 and 303 fulfill the G requirement, and 204 and 304 fulfill both the S and the G requirements.